RyanVNgo/RyanVNgo.github.io/index.md

 <h1 class="home-title">Hi, I'm <span>{{ page.author }}</span></h1>

 And welcome to my personal website.
-A place where I provide info about my projects, publish write-ups, post notes, and share whatever else I feel like putting out there.
+A place where I provide info about my projects, post write-ups, and share whatever else I feel like putting out there.

-I recently graduated with a B.S. in Computer Science from San Diego State University and I'm interested in building software that advances scientific research and discovery, with the goal of expanding human knowledge and enhancing quality of life.
+I recently graduated with a B.S. in Computer Science from San Diego State University and I'm interested in building software that advances scientific research and discovery.

-Outside of programming, I like tech, Formula 1, gaming, astrophotography, and K-pop. <sub><i>(stan Aespa)</i></sub>
+Outside of programming I like tech, Formula 1, gaming, astrophotography, and K-pop. <sub><i>(stan Aespa)</i></sub>

 ### Now

-Getting better at building high-performance C++ applications for data-intensive and compute-intensive domains.
+Improving my skills in developing C++ applications, mostly focused on astronomy and astrophotography.

 <br>